Rostering is often complex, so visual alerts and status indicators help warn or block any potential issues

 A small bell icon on a shift is an alert to let you know that some action is required for a shift.

-If your staff permission profiles are set to require shift acknowledgement, this bell will appear 24 hours after publishing a roster if the staff still hasn’t accepted their shift.
+If your staff permission profiles are set to require shift acknowledgement, this bell will first appear if the staff still hasn’t accepted their shift 24 hours after the roster was published.

 Alternatively, if a staff has requested a shift swap/cover/drop and it requires manager approval, this bell will appear to let you know.